AllenNeuralDynamics/aind-data-transfer-service/README.md

 ![Code Style](https://img.shields.io/badge/code%20style-black-black)
 [![semantic-release: angular](https://img.shields.io/badge/semantic--release-angular-e10079?logo=semantic-release)](https://github.com/semantic-release/semantic-release)

-This service can be used to upload data stored in VAST drive.
-It uses FastAPI to upload a job submission file that will be used to trigger a data transfer job in an on-prem HPC.
+This service can be used to upload data stored in a VAST drive.
+It uses FastAPI to upload a job submission csv file that will be used to trigger a data transfer job in an on-prem HPC.
 Based on the information provided in the file, the data upload process fetches the appropriate metadata and starts the upload process.

 ## Metadata Sources

-The associated metadata files come from different sources.
+The associated metadata files get pulled from different sources.

 - subject from LabTracks
 - procedures from NSB Sharepoint, TARS